lclaam/NogiBlog/README.md

 *Some of the photo (incluing thumbnails) cannot be shown since they are missing from the original site.

 ## Run the app
+pre-requirement: python3.9 or above
+(Optional) Start a virtual python environment for development
-install python and required modules with
+1. install required packages with
 `pip install -r requirements.txt`

+2. run scrap.py to get all the image and blog content locally

-And run the app with
+3. start a local host to run the app with
 `flask run`